Brew Method

 Common Questions Before You Brew

-Is Clever Dripper a good brewing method?
+Is the Clever Dripper good for beginners?

 What grind size should I use for Clever Dripper?

-How long does Clever Dripper take?
+How long should Clever Dripper steep?

 Sources And Further Reading